mbrad26/mbrad26/README.md

 I love to learn and read about software development from all the available sources(Youtube, Medium etc).
 I often find myself on Google searching for new books about programming  to study from and to help me deepen my understanding.

 #### Adaptable
-I have lived in five regions, in three different countries, and I met and worked with people from all backgrounds.
-Every change brought something new in my life, new challenges and new opportunities.
+I have lived in five regions, in three different countries, and have met and worked with people from all backgrounds.
+Every change brought something new to my life, along with new challenges and new opportunities.

 # Education